top of page

 This will please residents in rural areas who, for two summers now, have suffered the indignity of being forced to watch the sudden and wholly unprepared-for blight of their beloved landscape thanks to a stampede of campers, day trippers and revellers who had no idea how to behave outdoors because it was all new to them.
 It was as though bins, toilets, disposable BBQs and designated paths were entirely new concepts that many struggled to comprehend.
 Litter and tents were abandoned after use, people peed where they stood and dying embers threatened to start wild fires everywhere.
 These were the Brits-abroad no longer able to be, and thus were merely behaving as they would in what we all must now surely concede to be the shamefully and shockingly under-appreciated, overwhelmed and beleaguered countries of the Mediterranean and beyond that have been cleaning up after us since the ‘70s.
 However qualified their staff may or may not be, they don’t get paid enough.

 Thank goodness we are a small island able to limit the threat of a similar onslaught due to an infrastructure that prevents over-population, but we are not without our issues; accommodation – or lack of – being one of the more serious.
-I hesitate to join the political arena on this but it’s difficult not to sympathise with the new-build absent home owner when it comes to the holiday-home debate, be it here on Tiree or further afield.
+I hesitate to join others on this but it’s difficult not to sympathise with the new-build absent home owner when it comes to the holiday-home debate, be it here on Tiree or further afield.
 The raft of recently built high-end Holiday Lets on Tiree by those who don't live here are an easy target; they sit on the tip of an in-plain-sight iceberg of holiday/second/part-time/absent/present/brand-spanking-new home owners currently occupying a slice of the Tiree housing market, each of whom impacts the issue in some small way.
 The spotlight is frequently turned on ‘empty properties’ over winter which are too readily and unfairly attributed to absent holiday-home owners accused of having no real care for Tiree but have recognised an opportunity to exploit it.

 And so, as a demonstration of the many varieties of holiday-home out there, here’s my wee list of arachnoid scenarios, most or all of which you may be only too familiar with elsewhere too.
 They are made-up examples of common situations and if you recognise yourself, it’s not you – at best it’s an entirely imaginary version of you: